Policy Management

 -

-In clusters where the admission controller option is disabled, RHACS scales pod replicas to zero for deployments that violate policy.
+When the admission controller is disabled, RHACS scales pod replicas to zero for deployments that violate the policy.

-Prevent the Ubuntu Package Manager in the ctf-web-to-system image from being deployed
+Prevent the Alpine Linux Package Manager in the frontend image from being deployed

 -